claykar/unsupervised_classification/README.md

 ## Introduction

-For this project I analyzed satellite imagery of Monongalia county.
+For this project I analyzed satellite imagery of Monongalia County.
 I wanted to try to identify/uncover land cover patterns that weren't represented in previous land cover datasets.
 By using K-means to segment and group pixels based band values I was able to gain knowledge about possibly discovered new land cover patterns.

 ## Methods